msjimc/TransGBViewer/Guide/FEATURES.md

 ![Figure 4](images/figurefeatureq.jpg)

-Figure 4: Features linked to the transcript's open reading framse by InterProScan can be obtained and displayed using the controls in the __Protein features from the InterProScan website__ panel.
+Figure 4: Features linked to the transcript's open reading frame by InterProScan can be obtained and displayed using the controls in the __Protein features from the InterProScan website__ panel.

 <hr />